 Quantity Item Description Price Range Check List 1 Small Journal or Sketchbook & Pen (Optional) Outward Bound provides small journals but if you're a big writer then you may wish to bring an additional lightweight, paperback journal or sketchbook.
 1 Camera (Optional) Disposable cameras are preferred.
 Digital cameras will require some extra attention to keep out moisture, dirt and sand.
 You will not be able to charge your camera battery during course.
-There is a shared course camera and images from the course will be uploaded to Facebook and participants notified if you prefer to not bring your own camera 1 Hydration System (Optional) CamelBak or Platypus are good brands.
-Only the reservoir/"bladder" is required not the hydration backpack itself.
+There is a shared course camera.
+After course, images are uploaded to Facebook and you will be notified via email.
+1 Hydration System (Optional) CamelBak or Platypus are good brands.
+Only the reservoir/"bladder" is required, not the hydration backpack itself.
 Must be at least 2 Liter capacity.
 If you bring this option, you must also bring one hard sided bottle listed above. \$20 - \$40 1 Watch w/ Alarm (Optional) Should be inexpensive, durable, & waterproof.
 Some instructors may request that you leave your watch behind. \$10 - \$50 Paper, postage stamps, envelopes (Optional) You will have an opportunity to write letters.
 Instructors will not have extra envelopes or stamps so make sure to bring plenty.